oracle-livelabs/developer/ai-optimizer/RAG/RAG.md

 To enable the *RAG* functionality, follow these steps:

-1. Navigate to the *Chat* tab from the left-side menu
+1. Navigate to the *ChatBot* tab from the left-side menu

 2. Clear the history by pressing the **Clear** button, and select the **llama3.1** model for the initial test.